 Ask your team members to use your product and share their views about how they feel about the product.
 You can send product links to your teams and encourage them to use your SaaS product, and then send product feedback surveys to them asking them to share honest feedback like customers.

 An effective internal product feedback tool will help you do this easily.
 When your team members will use your product like customers and share feedback about it, you will have a clear user perspective with you.
 And for instance, if they face any issue using your product that is yet to be launched in the market, they will report those issues and you will be able to make improvements to your product before the launch.
 This will ultimately lead to launching an improved and better product in the market.

 5. Organize A/B testing and gather feedback for both options

 In case you are thinking about two plans or want to choose between providing one among the two best features in your product, you can conduct A/B testing within your company.
 You can provide your product to some members with feature A, and others with feature B, and see which one works better.
 Internal product feedback will help you make a better decision in such cases.

 The first impression is the last impression, and this applies to your products as well, as the customers buying or using your product.
 So when you launch a new product in the market, it is a great way to improve your product before making it live and provide the best possible product in one go.
 Internal product feedback helps you gather user insight before time and deliver your best in the market.

 Zonka Feedback is an easy-to-use Product Feedback Tool that you can use to conduct surveys and gather feedback about your products from your customers and employees.
 It also integrates with video conferencing tools like Webex and enables you to organize live polls and Q&As to collect internal product feedback in your virtual meetings.
-You can try it for free and see how it works for your organization to launch better products.
+You can try it for free for 7 days and see how it works for your organization to launch better products.